akashi-47/akashi-47/README.md

 ## 🚀 About Me

-I'm a 22-year-old **Software Engineering student** passionate about creating innovative solutions and building robust applications.
-Currently pursuing my Engineering Degree in Computer Science at Faculty of Sciences and Techniques of Settat, I'm actively seeking a **2-3 month summer internship** to apply my technical skills and contribute to exciting projects.
+I am Ismail Saili, a 23-year-old software engineering student seeking a PFE internship in software development to apply my technical skills and contribute to innovative projects.
+Currently, I am pursuing an engineering degree in computer engineering and have also earned a bachelor’s degree in mathematics and computer science.

 - 🎓 **Engineering Student** at Faculty of Sciences and Techniques of Settat
 - 🏆 **Oracle Certified Professional (OCP)** & **Oracle Certified Associate (OCA)** Java SE 8 Programmer